Vernon Reid: Solo career

 Reid played at America's Millennium Gala, New Year's Eve 31 December 1999, and 1 January 2000, at the Lincoln Memorial, performing "Fortunate Son" with John Fogerty.
 Among those in the audience were President Bill Clinton and First Lady Hillary Clinton.

 In March 2007, Reid played with Jamaaladeen Tacuma, and G. Calvin Weston at Tonic in New York and Tritone in Philadelphia, which led them to record as Free Form Funky Freqs.
 Their debut recording, Urban Mythology Volume One, was released in 2008.

 In July 2008, Vernon Reid assembled a one-off solo band for his appearance at the G-TARanaki Guitar Festival in Taranaki, New Zealand, with keyboard player Jonathan Crayford, bassist Crete Haami and drummer Magesh Magesh.
 At the Puke Ariki "Midnight Session" concert, Vernon performed an all-star jam with Uli Jon Roth, Gilby Clarke and Alex Skolnick.

 In 2008, Reid also played a series of Blue Note Club tribute concerts to the Tony Williams Lifetime in Japan with Jack Bruce, Cindy Blackman and John Medeski.
 In June 2012 the collaboration released a self-titled album Spectrum Road on the US jazz record label Palmetto.
 This was accompanied by a series of dates at large jazz festivals in North America and Europe throughout June and July.

 In 2018, Reid signed with Mascot Label Group.
 He has an album slated for release in 2019.

+In 2023, Reid wrote an article titled "The Promise And Peril Of AI Music: What Have We Unleashed?" that was published by Media Post.